CaffeineOverload/AlphaQ/README.md

 ## Challenges we ran into

--Continous Phrase Detection: It was not working as it stops after a certain amount of time.
+- Continous Phrase Detection: It was not working as it stops after a certain amount of time.
 We had to loop the Detector to detect again if it stops.

--Home screen widget: As flutter currently doeesn’t support Home Screen widgets, We had to write the code in Java to support homescreen widgets
+- Home screen widget: As flutter currently doeesn’t support Home Screen widgets, We had to write the code in Java to support homescreen widgets

--Calling Emergency Helpline number: The default URL launcher of Flutter directed the user to dialer instead of direct calling, so we had to use a separate package to make the call happen without user interaction.
+- Calling Emergency Helpline number: The default URL launcher of Flutter directed the user to dialer instead of direct calling, so we had to use a separate package to make the call happen without user interaction.